Wine Terms

 A wine region in northern Spain, famed for high-quality red wines made from Tempranillo grapes.
 These wines are full-bodied and complex, featuring flavors of black fruit, herbs, and spices.

-Riesling is a awhite grape widely cultivated in Germany and globally popular.
+A white grape widely cultivated in Germany and globally popular.
 Known for its aromatic, fruity character with flavorus of green apple, peach, and lime.
 Crafted into off-dry, sweet, or dry wines.

 A northern Spanish wine region renowned for high-quality red and white wines from grapes like Tempranillo, Garnacha, and Viura.
 These wines are full-bodied and complex, featuring flavours of black fruit, herbs, and spices.